-So we get rid of the original, non-local interaction (\ref{nl3}) by replacing it by a new kinetic term for $M$ and new interactions.
-Two of them are still non-local, but of the much simpler type
+we get rid of the original, non-local interaction (\ref{nl3}) by replacing it by a new kinetic term for $M$ and new interactions.
+Two of them are still non-local, but of the diagonal form

-for example.
-We can deal with them by the same method to get a local action finally.
+They are treated by the same method to get a local action finally.
 We add again a Gaussian integral for a new field, say $\hat{N}$, and define